canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 All new hardware enablement tasks for devices targeting the given release should be finished, and all the respective packages should be in the Ubuntu package archive.
-The release team will no longer accept changes in the Ubuntu package archive related to supporting new image types or platforms.
+The release team no longer accepts changes in the Ubuntu package archive related to supporting new image types or platforms.
 This freeze ensures that any new platforms are already available for testing of the beta images and in the weeks leading to the :ref:`FinalFreeze`.